rusty-software/liyarr/tech-explanation.md

 1. **Hosting**.
 All the static assets (including the transpiled ClojureScript) are stored there.
 2. **Real-time Database**.
 This is where all the game state is saved.
 All the data is stored as json.

+I'll mention something that might've been bugging you at this point.
+How the heck does storing game state in a serverless real-time db allow for the multiplayer experience we're enjoying?
+If you suspected _long-lived websockets_ are established on loading the page, you were right!
+Firebase broadcasts state changes to all connected clients as they are submitted, so that everyone gets the new state as fast as the Internet can transmit them!
+This fits in beautifully with re-frame's data loop, as the broadcast changes are pushed into the client's state, allowing events to fire and subscriptions to update.

-There's not a lot more to say about it, honestly.
+There's not a lot more to say about it, honestly, at least not in the context of this little game and this little page.
 Told you it would only be a little!

 `*` FREE to a limit, beyond which you must pay for stuff.
 Luckily, this game isn't so popular as we have ever approached the limit. :-D